TJEEPOT/book-database-system/readme.md

 # What I Learned #
 * Intermediate to advanced SQL (subqueries, indexes, constraints, triggers, functions, views etc)
 * Connecting a Python backend to a database to send and retrieve data with SQL statements
-* Working with PostgreSQL schemas via pgAdmin 3.
+* Working with PostgreSQL schemas via pgAdmin 3
-* Refreshed my knowledge of basic SQL and  working with Flask, Python, HTML5 and CSS3 to create a modern website.
+* Refreshed my knowledge of basic SQL and  working with Flask, Python, HTML5 and CSS3 to create a modern web interface

 # Usage Notes #
 For the database, start up a new PostgreSQL database instance and note the host, database name, username and password.
 Load wholesaler_ddl.sql as a schema.
 Edit config.ini to reference your previously built Postgres database.